Tamas Wells is a songwriter based in Melbourne, Australia.

 In 2006 Wells and two friends borrowed some instruments and recording gear and made the low fi single Valder Fields (from the album A Plea en Vendredi).
 The single was well received in Australia being named Single of the Week in Melbourne’s Beat magazine and gaining airplay on national broadcasters.

-Over the following year however, the single went on to become an online hit, receiving over twenty million streams around the world.
+Over the following year however, the single went on to become an online hit, receiving millions of streams and downloads around the world.
 The subsequent album A Plea en Vendredi received excellent reviews and public support (reaching number 16 in Japan’s HMV international charts).
 Wells signed a number of international record deals and toured in Japan, France, China, and Australia.

 Following the international success of Valder Fields and A Plea en Vendredi, Wells moved to Myanmar (Burma) to take up a position as an aid worker.